 Creating the servers

 Creating the servers is really easy.
-Just run the following command:
+If we want a server with the name “first-salt-minion”, just run the following command:

 This process will create a new server and install a bunch of things on it, please give it some time.
 If you want some additional information regarding what is going on (especially shortly after you entered the command), use the log-level flag like so:

 LOG_LEVEL should be replaced with an item of the following selection: